Skip to content

 For a single node

-A single node with observation rate \(\eta\) and decay rate \(\delta\) achieves maximum capacity when \(\sigma_\text{skill} = 1\):
+A single node with observation rate \(\eta\), decay/reversion rate \(\delta\), and baseline support \(\sigma_0\) achieves maximum capacity when \(\sigma_\text{skill} = 1\):

-\[C = \frac{\eta}{\eta + \delta}\]
+\[C = \frac{\eta + \delta\sigma_0}{\eta + \delta}\]

-With \(\eta = 10\), \(\delta = 2\): \(C = 0.833\).
-This is the ceiling even for a perfect agent — the decay (stale evidence, environment shift) prevents reaching 1.0.
+With the conservative \(\sigma_0=0\) default, \(\eta = 10\), and \(\delta = 2\), \(C = 0.833\).
+This is the ceiling even for a perfect agent because stale evidence and environment shift pull measured support back toward the baseline.

 For a chain